StackExchange/dnscontrol/documentation/notifications.md

 ## Configuration

 Notifications are set up in your credentials JSON file.
-They will use the `notifications` key to look for keys or configuration needed for various notification types.
+They will use the `notifications` key to look for keys or configuration needed for various notification services.

 {% code title="creds.json" %}
 ```json